 Managing value with portfolio management – Part 2

-In the first part of my blog series I indicated that in an organization with multiple development forms there is a common goal: realizing value.
-With portfolio management you achieve the highest value together by continuously managing this in a coherent manner.
-In this follow-up blog a set of handles.
+Organizations with multiple development forms share a common goal: realizing value.
+Portfolio management enables the highest value by continuously managing this in a coherent manner.
+This follow-up provides a set of handles.

 Set a change ambition for portfolio management

-First, determine why we want to implement or strengthen portfolio management.
+First, determine why portfolio management should be implemented or strengthened.
 Communicate this too!
-So build support for this from the start.
-I mentioned a number of reasons in the first part of this blog series: We cannot meet the customer's high expectations quickly enough, we cannot make choices, there is a lack of coherence or the total costs are unsustainable.
-The change ambition to implement or strengthen portfolio management must be so strong that people are prepared to adapt current behavior.
-It is recommended to make the change ambition measurable, such as shorter decision-making and development time, higher customer satisfaction, lower total costs.
-The goal is a change ambition that - regardless of development form - is recognized at a strategic level and in the realization.
+Build support from the start.
+Common reasons include not meeting customer expectations quickly enough, difficulty making choices, lack of coherence or unsustainable total costs.
+The change ambition must be strong enough that people are prepared to adapt current behavior.
+It is recommended to make the change ambition measurable, such as shorter decision-making and development time, higher customer satisfaction, or lower total costs.
+The goal is a change ambition that—regardless of development form—is recognized at a strategic level and in realization.

 Establish strategic themes for portfolio initiatives